 PPTP is a legacy VPN type based on the Point To Point Protocol (PPP).
 Using PPP is no longer a good idea because it does not support adequate encryption.
 Authentication is done using username and password only.

 L2TP is a VPN included by default in Windows.
 It uses IPsec for encryption and is suitable for mobile workstations without fixed IP addresses as long as the VPN’s server-side has a static IP.
 Authentication can be done using a shared key, certificate, or username and password.

 OpenVPN is an open-source VPN solution that can do various VPN setups, including layer-2 (ethernet) or layer-3 (routed) VPN.
 A multitude of authentication methods is also available.
 In addition, OpenVPN enables the usage of mobile workstations.

 An often on-premises used application is Cisco ASA; it is Cisco’s proprietary SSL VPN solution.
 It can be deployed on Exoscale as an instance.
 For details, see the Exoscale Marketplace.

 SoftEther VPN is an open-source, user-friendly, multi-protocol VPN server that supports various VPN solutions, including OpenVPN and L2TP.

 Building a Firewall

-Firewall rules and security groups are set up so that the instances cannot send traffic to the Internet directly.
+Firewall rules and security groups are set up not to send traffic to the internet directly.
 It is also recommended to disable the public IP address on the instances to avoid mistakes.